Birthright (comic book)

+A feature film adaptation of the series has been in development from Skybound Entertainment and Universal Pictures since January 2018.

 Plot

 Days before his surprise birthday party, young Mikey Rhodes goes missing.
 No one is sure what happened — his father is accused of murder, his mother breaks down at the realization of her deepest fears, and his older brother watches as his family falls to pieces.
 All seems to be lost for the Rhodes until Mikey's miraculous return one year later.

 But something is different; Mikey is back, but he's not the same boy they once knew.
 He's returned as an adult, having ventured into another world called Terrenos and being raised as a warrior, a savior.
 Filled with an extraordinary purpose, Mikey is now on a path to fulfilling a destiny larger, darker, and more dangerous than his family can imagine.
 Can Mikey be fully trusted?
 What happened in Terrenos, and what horrors have followed him back?